ULIP Taxation - Tax on Unit-Linked Insurance Plan Maturity

 ULIP Taxation

-ULIPs (Unit Linked Insurance Plans) is an investment tool that helps you grow your money along with a life cover to protect your family.
-Whether you want to save for retirement, a child’s higher education, or purchase a car, a ULIP can help you fulfill your short-term or future goals.
+ULIPs (Unit Linked Insurance Plans) are an investment tool that helps you grow your money along with providing life cover to protect your family.
+Whether you want to save for retirement, a child's higher education, or purchase a car, a ULIP can help you fulfill your short-term or future goals.

-Not only does ULIPS provide impressive returns, but it also offers exclusive tax benefits at the time of investment and returns.
-Premium paid-for ULIPs are eligible for a tax exemption of up to Rs.
-1.5 lacs under section 80C.
-The maturity benefit you receive at the end of the policy term is also tax-free under section 10(10D).
+Not only do ULIPs provide impressive returns, but they also offer exclusive tax benefits at the time of investment and on returns.
+Premiums paid for ULIPs are eligible for a tax exemption of up to Rs.
+1.5 lacs under Section 80C.
+The maturity benefit you receive at the end of the policy term is also tax-free under Section 10(10D).
 However, some conditions might be applicable under these sections.

-You can get income exemption towards the annual premium paid under section 80C only if the premium amount is less than 10% of the claim amount.
-If the premium exceeds 10% of the sum assured amount, you’ll be able to avail of an exemption on the amount equal to 10% of the total sum assured.
+You can get income exemption towards the annual premium paid under Section 80C only if the premium amount is less than 10% of the sum assured.
+If the premium exceeds 10% of the sum assured amount, you'll be able to avail of an exemption on the amount equal to 10% of the total sum assured.

-You can get income exemption towards the annual premium paid under section 80C only if the premium amount is less than 20% of the claim amount.
-If the premium exceeds 20% of the sum assured amount, you’ll be able to avail of an exemption on the amount equal to 20% of the total sum assured.
+You can get income exemption towards the annual premium paid under Section 80C only if the premium amount is less than 20% of the sum assured.
+If the premium exceeds 20% of the sum assured amount, you'll be able to avail of an exemption on the amount equal to 20% of the total sum assured.

 When a Unit Linked Insurance Plan (ULIP) policy matures, whether or not you have to pay taxes on the money you receive depends on the rules in the Income Tax Act.